zeebo/zeebo.github.io/source/_posts/2012-07-30-quick-and-clean-in-go.markdown

 }
 {% endcodeblock %}

-We just create a struct with some fields, and for the ID field add some tags to it to instruct bson to omit it if the value is empty, and name it `_id` when serializing.
+We just create a struct with some fields.
+The [mgo][mgo] driver uses runtime reflection to look up the information about the struct for setting and reading the values.
+For the ID field add some tags to it to instruct bson to omit it if the value is empty, and name it `_id` when serializing, to have MongoDB pick the id for us on insertion, and name it what it's expecting.
 We also provide a `NewEntry` function for creating an Entry at the current time.

 Now lets add support to the handler.